What is osteoporosis? What you need to know

-The bone loss with osteoporosis occurs over many years and is severe.
-It's so severe that the normal stress on bones from sitting, standing, coughing or even hugging a loved one can result in painful fractures and immobility.
-After the first fracture, you are at risk for more fractures.
+The bone loss with osteoporosis occurs over many years and can be severe, often so severe that the normal stress on bones from sitting, standing, coughing or even hugging a loved one can result in painful fractures and immobility.
+After the first fracture, you are at risk of more fractures.
 These future fractures may cause you to live with daily chronic pain, and in some cases, some degree of disability.

 What are osteoporosis symptoms?

 Osteoporosis often progresses without symptoms or pain.
 Losing height may be noticeable or a dowager's hump may develop with age.
 However a doctor usually diagnoses osteoporosis after a fracture occurs.

 That fracture is usually in the back, wrist or hip.
 Painful fractures are debilitating and disfiguring.
 They can result in loss of mobility and independence.

 The good news is if you are diagnosed with osteoporosis, you can get treatments.
 Those osteoporosis treatments can slow bone loss, increase the amount of bone you have and lower your chances of fractures.
 However there's no reason to wait until you can't reverse how weak your bones have become.
 Detecting osteopenia with a bone density test is easy.
 From there making a plan to prevent disfiguring and painful fractures is simple.